 6. Disclosure personal information to overseas recipients

 As part of our disaster recovery system, some data is backed-up in a facility held in New Zealand.
-We also utilise European service providers from time to time to assist us with providing our services.
-For example, our customer satisfaction survey is currently managed by a UK company on our behalf.
+European service providers, from time to time, assist us with providing our services.
+For example, our customer satisfaction survey is currently managed by a European company on our behalf.
 We also store personal information on servers in the US which assist us with the automation of emails and other parts of customer service including analysis.